twisted/twisted/docs/core/development/policy/code-dev.rst

 Redirecting to dev process page
 ===============================

-The content of this page was moved to :doc:`</core/development/dev-process>`.
+The content of this page was moved to :doc:`Developer process </core/development/dev-process>`.